isc-projects/stork/doc/dev/devel.rst

 System Test Commands
 --------------------

-To show a list of available commands for running and troubleshooing the system test type:
+To show a list of available commands for running and troubleshooting the system test type:

 .. code-block:: console